Friday, June 11, 2021

 Image Retrieved From: wikipedia.com

-It was reported that after the train reached the ground, the injured engineer blew the engine’s whistle for as long as possible to alert anyone nearby of the disaster.
+It was reported that after the train reached the ground, the injured engineer tied down the engine’s whistle to alert anyone nearby of the disaster.
 Doctors and first responders soon reached the scene.
 Everyone onboard had sustained injuries of various severity.
 All were taken back to Snow Shoe by train for further examination and treatment.

 A close up of the damaged passenger car.